CocktailPi installation

 Run with user: root

-The webinterface should be reachable on port 80.
+Afterwards, the webinterface should become reachable on port 80.
 You can reach the application through the network.
-The default login credentials are:
+If you are using a touchscreen the UI automaticalls starts after rebooting your Raspberry Pi.

 User: admin